Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Experiments and Results

-We evaluate on the Microsoft Research (MSR) and Peking University (PKU) corpora in the second CWS bakeoff \citep{emerson-2005-second}.\footnote{\href{http://sighan.cs.uchicago.edu/bakeoff2005/}{sighan.cs.uchicago.edu/bakeoff2005}.} The datasets are of sizes 87k and 19k.
-Regarding preprocessing, train and valid sets are created randomly at a 99:1 ratio.
-We normalize characters, and convert continuous digits and Latin alphabets to ``$\langle N\rangle$'' and ``$\langle L\rangle$'' without affecting segmentation.
+Evaluation takes place on the Microsoft Research (MSR) and Peking University (PKU) corpora in the second CWS bakeoff \citep{emerson-2005-second}.\footnote{\href{http://sighan.cs.uchicago.edu/bakeoff2005/}{sighan.cs.uchicago.edu/bakeoff2005}.} The datasets are of sizes 87k and 19k, which are considered low-resource in machine translation tasks.
+Regarding preprocessing, our own training and validation sets are created randomly at a ratio of 99:1, from the supplied training data.
+We normalize characters, and convert continuous digits and Latin alphabets to ``$\langle N\rangle$'' and ``$\langle L\rangle$'' symbols without affecting segmentation.

-There are both closed and open tests in the CWS bakeoff.
+There are both closed (constrained) and open tests in the CWS bakeoff.
 The former requires a system to only use the supplied data.
-Since we aim to strengthen the translation-based approach itself, we focus on the closed test and compare with other methods that report closed test results.
+Since we aim to strengthen the translation-based approach itself, we select the closed test condition and compare with other papers that report closed test results.
 The evaluation metric F1 (\%) is calculated by the script from the bakeoff.
 We test different techniques on MSR and apply the best configurations to PKU without further tuning.